jtablesaw/tablesaw/docs/gettingstarted.md

 There is a price for this frugality.
 When you work with primitives, you forgo some common java capabilities, like the use of standard Java 8 predicates.
 While Java thoughtfully provides some specialized predicate interfaces (e.g. *IntPredicate*), they don't provide any primitive *BiPredicate* implementations, nor do their primitive interfaces cover all primitive types.
 Without an IntBiPredicate, we can't implement operations like a < b.
 So we were left to roll our own.
 You can find them in the package *tech.tablesaw.filtering.predicates*.
 They work like the standard objects.

+This just covers the most basic information about columns.
+You can find more in the section on [Columns](https://jtablesaw.github.io/tablesaw/userguide/columns), or in the Javadocs for the [api package](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/api/package-summary.html) and the [columns package](https://jtablesaw.github.io/tablesaw/apidocs/tech/tablesaw/columns/package-summary.html).

 ### Selections

 Before going on to tables, we should talk about *selections*. *Selections* are used to filter both tables and columns.
 Often they work behind the scenes, but you can use them directly.
 For example, consider our NumberColumn containing the values {1, 2, 3, 4}.
 You can filter that column by sending it a message.
 For example: